 Visiting Alloro Vineyard, one gets a good sense of what the Chehalem Mountains AVA is all about.
 Located west of Portland in Sherwood, a portion of the Tualatin Valley, the winery also sits in the northern part of the Willamette Valley.

 The Chehalem Mountains AVA was established in 2006.
-The soils consist of three types: basaltic, ocean sedimentary and loess.
-The Loess soils are known as Laurelwood and specific to certain parts of the Chehalem Mountains AVA including the Alloro Vineyard.
+The soils consist of three types: basaltic, ocean sedimentary, and loess.
+The Loess soils are known as Laurelwood and are specific to certain parts of the Chehalem Mountains AVA, including the Alloro Vineyard.

 Alloro Vineyard Winery

 David Nemarnik established the winery in 1999.
 Their first vintage was in 2002.
 As a business major, David began by working for a produce distribution company.
-Farming has always been his business especially growing hazelnuts, raising cattle and lambs.
-His families heritage, Italian and Croatian played a role in his love of food and wine.
+Farming has always been his business, especially growing hazelnuts and raising cattle and lambs.
+His family’s heritage, Italian and Croatian, played a role in his love of food and wine.
 He started by making homemade wine, and this led to the beginning of his winery.

 Allore Vineyard Visit

-Visiting the winery one feels like they are in Tuscany.
-The Nemarnik’s home that is reminiscent of an Italian farmhouse, the winery and the landscaping with it cypress trees takes one to Italy’s countryside.
+Visiting the winery, one feels like they are in Tuscany.
+The Nemarnik’s home is reminiscent of an Italian farmhouse; the winery and the landscaping with its cypress trees take one to Italy’s countryside.
 Sitting out on the patio enhances this feeling and makes for a relaxing day of wine tasting.

 Alloro Estate Chardonnay 2016: The wine is defined in both flavor and aromas by pear.
-The wine ages in 10% new French Oak, which gives the wine its roundness.
+The wine ages in 10% new French Oak, which gives it its roundness.

 Alloro Riservata Pinot Noir 2015: This wine ages in 25 -30% new French Oak.
 The Pinot Noir also signifies a blending of various blocks on the Alloro estate.
 The wine comes across with a bolder expression of the dark fruits.

-Alloro Justina: Although I did not have the opportunity to sample, this wine represents the very best barrels from the vintage.
+Alloro Justina: Although I did not have the opportunity to sample it, this wine represents the very best barrels from the vintage.

-Allore Nettare Dessert 2016: This dessert wine consists of late harvest Muscat created as an ice type wine.
-The wine has marvelous flavors of florals and stone fruit that exudes subtle sweetness making it an ideal dessert wine.
+Allore Nettare Dessert 2016: This dessert wine consists of late-harvest Muscat created as an ice-type wine.
+The wine has marvelous flavors of florals and stone fruit that exude subtle sweetness, making it an ideal dessert wine.

-In summing up, the wines from Alloro Vineyard uniquely defines the affinity the Nemarnik’s and their winemaker have with this Chehalem Mountains AVA location.
+In summing up, the wines from Alloro Vineyard uniquely define the affinity the Nemarnik’s and their winemaker have with this Chehalem Mountains AVA location.